dinkelspiel/homepage/src/posts/the-basics-for-a-fullstack-spa-in-gleam.md

 }
 ```

 If we break this down then we first define the model or the "State" for our project.
-For the counter we only need an integer so we will alias the Model type to an Int but for any project bigger than this you'd want to define a Constructor with named variables like so
+For the counter we only need an integer so we will alias the Model type to an Int.
+For any project bigger than however you'd want to define a Constructor with named variables like so

 ```rs
 type Model {